apache/doris/docs/en/article/articles/doris-binlog-load.md

 # How to use Apache Doris Binlog Load and examples

-Binlog Load provides a CDC (Change Data Capture) function that enables Doris to incrementally synchronize the user's data update operations in the Mysql database, so that users can more fully complete the import of Mysql data
+Binlog Load provides a CDC (Change Data Capture) function that enables Doris to incrementally synchronize the user's data update operation in the Mysql database, making it more convenient for users to complete the import of Mysql data.

 >Note:
 >